Christianq010/sass-susy_udemy_b2a/README.md

 * Install breakpoint with `sudo gem install breakpoint`
 * Install compass with `sudo gem install compass`
 * List all gems installed with `gem list`
+* Install additional gems with `sudo gem install someName` and add it in the config.rb file to run.

 ### Watching and Compiling your Project using Compass
 * When doing development on your project, you can run the compass watcher to keep your CSS files up to date as changes are made.